 Push Past Bladder Leakage and Make the Most of the Indoors

-Keeping an active lifestyle is essential to feeling great at any age, especially while staying indoors as much as possible; it lowers the risk of serious health conditions such as diabetes, obesity, heart disease, and high blood pressure.
+Keeping an active lifestyle is essential to feeling great at any age, especially with increased encouragement to stay indoors in light of the ongoing global pandemic and with the change in season.
+Staying active lowers the risk of serious health conditions such as diabetes, obesity, heart disease, and high blood pressure.
 Exercise also has the ability to help change your attitude towards yourself by boosting your confidence.
 However, for someone who experiences bladder leakage, the idea of exercise can be daunting.

 “Adhering to a regular workout routine can be a big challenge for anyone and I find that many women tend to put the needs of others before their own with workouts often being missed,” said Dr. Stacy Irvine Health and Fitness expert, Co-Owner Totum Life Science.
 “If we add to this challenge, an uncomfortable feeling due to concerns about bladder leakage, the chance of getting to your workout lessens even more.”
 In fact, in a recent CARP survey, many members reported they spent less time exercising after they experienced leaks.
 Bladder leakage doesn’t have to mean sidelining your favourite activities!